Rockies and western Plains hit with heavy snow and blizzard conditions - KVIA

 Rockies and western Plains hit with heavy snow and blizzard conditions

-The Rocky Mountains and western Plains were hit with heavy snow and blizzard conditions from a powerful storm system that earlier unleashed violent tornadoes in Texas.
+The Rocky Mountains and western Plains were hit with heavy snow and blizzard conditions from a powerful storm system that earlier unleashed violent tornadoes in Texas over the weekend.

-More than 7 million Americans were under winter weather alerts and about 300,000 were under blizzard warnings Sunday morning.
+More than seven million Americans remain under winter weather alerts Monday morning, with just over 100,000 of them under blizzard warnings, according to CNN meteorologist Michael Guy.

-The snow and blizzard conditions were expected to continue through early Sunday afternoon before conditions start to improve.
-The blizzard warning has been extended into Colorado along the Front Range, and includes Denver, according to the National Weather Service.

-In addition to the heavy snow, winds are very strong in the region, with sustained winds of 30 to 35 mph and gusts 45 to 50 mph.
-These winds are leading to blizzard conditions in some locations but are also forecast to weaken through the afternoon.
+Denver and surrounding areas saw heavy snow and strong winds throughout Sunday.

+Colorado Gov. Jared Polis’ office said Sunday that all state government offices in Denver and surrounding counties will be closed Monday because of the extreme weather conditions.

+It is also the top five highest snowfalls for the city of Denver, according to CNN meteorologist Michael Guy.

-Cheyenne, Wyoming, had measured 25.8 inches of snow by Sunday afternoon, which sets a new two-day snowfall total, he said.
+Cheyenne, Wyoming, had measured 25.8 inches of snow by Sunday afternoon, which sets a new two-day snowfall total, Norman said.
 The prior record of 25.2 inches was set in November 1979.
+By Sunday evening another 11 inches of snow had fallen in the area.

-Boulder has picked up about 8 to 12 inches of snow, and the town of Estes Park has had just over a foot.
-Snow continues to fall and the region is under a blizzard warning through midnight.
+Boulder saw about 8 to 12 inches of snow, and the town of Estes Park has had just over a foot.

-Areas north of Boulder could see more than 2 feet of snow, CNN meteorologist Tyler Mauldin said earlier.

 The Colorado Avalanche Information Center said there is a “high” avalanche threat for the Front Range until Monday morning.
 Heavy and intense snowfall from the current storm will cause large and destructive avalanches at all elevation levels, above and below the tree line, and in “unusual locations,” according to the center.